Waivers and Payments by a Third Party (External Agency)

 For more information about fees, visit sfs.yorku.ca/fees.

-The waiver applies to academic fees only; students are responsible for any additional charges such as late charges, student health plan, material fees etc.
+The waiver applies to academic fees only; students are responsible for any additional charges such as interest charges, student health plan, material fees etc.

 Academic Fee Waivers for Senior Citizens